Format

 This operator is also called the reference operator, since it creates a reference to a var that you can use elsewhere.)

 Sometimes it is desirable to have easy access to a var without knowing its name, or send multiple items back from a proc.
 To do this, you can create a pointer to that var.
-Then you can use the * operator to refer to the value inside the pointer, or even to assign a value to it.
+A pointer is basically a way to look up and access a var without needing to know anything else about it, like its name or which object it might belong to.
+You can pass the pointer like any other piece of data, and use the * operator to read or write the var’s value.

 var/a=3, b=4